ciaran-matthew-dunne/ciaran-matthew-dunne.github.io/src/index.md

 I am a postdoctoral researcher working within the research group [Deducteam](https://deducteam.github.io/).

-I am interested in the development of mathematical and computational structures for automated reasoning.
+My research centers around the development of mathematical and computational structures for automated reasoning.
 In particular, I have a special interest in type-theoretic and set-theoretic techniques for